survivejs/webpack-book/manuscript/developing_with_webpack/05_composing_configuration.md

 ## Conclusion

 Even though the configuration is technically the same as before, now we have room to grow it.
-The next parts of this book will cover various techniques and *webpack.parts.js* will see a lot of action as a result.
+The next parts of this book will cover different techniques and *webpack.parts.js* will see a lot of action as a result.
 The changes to *webpack.config.js* will fortunately remain minimal.